ScyDev/strapi-content-generator/README.md

 ## Features

-- Support JSON export & import
+- Generating content from JSON template
 - Delete all content of a type

 **Not supported**

 - Media fields, e.g. image, video, etc.
 - Any other file type, e.g. csv, etc.

+## Shout outs

+- based on the content-import-export plugin by Lazurey: https://github.com/lazurey/strapi-plugin-content-export-import

 ## References